 busy weekshops, places where people constantly cooked and baked, bottled and brewed, knitted and sewed, mended and made . . .
-Work of this sort boosted the real wealth of the individual household and the whole economy.(1) In the late-nineteenth-century berough where there was still much of the rural, with understood sections and wandering stock wasness contribution to the furnity conservacould also involve keeping gooders, oversecting the orthand, milling cover and charming butter.
-Somes, it also, and third twister for day per pound to the Ready Money Stone.
-Nationally, about laid of the paid fermale workforce was in domestic service during 1880s, and there were congoing compaints about the 'event schorage,' S' Servaries to in denand in Palementon North as funilies acquired sufficient workful to employ them, and boundedly upen it which to up them- so macks to that a Mo Mindey found it was not the prerogative of men.)
-In 1883 and 1884 Mrs Morley's advertisements appeared regularly in the Mesuroata Timor: Situations wanted by General Servants, Housemaids, Married Couple and Lads 6 \\\\ assections districtly.
-A obtoing viscoult has Conference serverus, in a family where there are those y soung children, references require good wages.
-"A theoretisement also appeared socking appreciation for the demonstrating dupartments of drapersy and clothing storeton and the region of the conference of the conference of the consended to the conference of the conference of the conference of the second of the conference of the conference of the conference of the Bourrey (not prepare order to this chipter as consense of their labourers), worked first as a drawmater from her Foston house, for the properties of the conference of the conference becoming the add of the demonstrate described on the section becoming the add of the demonstrate described on the conference becoming the add of the demonstrate described on the conference becoming the add of the demonstrate described on the content of the conference of the con- Simmoné Palmenton North darpeys store.
-Womené effeits could boost the family income in even m energenessurial suys.
+Work of this sort boosted the real wealth of the individual household and the whole economy.
+(1) In the late-nineteenth-century berough where there was still much of the rural, with understood sections and wandering stock wasness contribution to the furnity conserve. could also involve keeping goodstry, oversecting the orthand, milling cown and charming butter.
+Somes, it also, and third twister for day per pound to the Ready Monog Stone.
+26 Nationally, about laid of the paid fernale workforce was in domestic service during 1880s, and there were congoing compaints about the 'event schorage,' S' Servaries in denand in Palementon North as funiles acquired sufficient workth to employ them, and boundedly queen it which to up them- so macks o that a Mos Monley found it was not the prerogative of men.)
+In 1883 and 1884 Mrs Morley's advertisements appeared regularly in the Mesuroata Timor: Situations wanted by General Servants, Housemaids, Married Couple and Lads 6 assections districtly.
+A obtoing viscoult has Control assertion, in a family where there are those y soung disliters, references require good wages.
+"A theoretisement also appeared socking appreciation for the demonstrating dupartments of drapery and clothing stores are proposed to the property of the control of the property and the control societies and the property of the control of the control of the societies of the control of the control of the control of the societies of the control of the con- Simmoné Palmenton North darpeys store.11 Womené effeits could boost the family income in even m energenessurial suys.
 One of Palmenton North's olden france Manureura Keining Mills, originated from the mechanical Amining efforts of a married woman, Mary Alice Stokho, in 1 Operating as a cottage industry-fort from a railway at Aorangi, and later from a Kaizanga farm-the business enthiblied as a factory hojo in Main Stoote, Palmenton No enthiblied as a factory hojo in Main Stoote, Palmenton A CITY AT WORK He Ara Katahi, the walking and cycling bridg across the Manawati River, completed in 20 is seen by many as a sign of the city's current vitality alongside the older attributes of Tiveo with the city, from urban targata whereas the most recent refigue arrivals.
 Palmers North has always had its 'woyfineen' as w as those who put down deep roots.
 From the single made translents of the ninetce century to those who temporarily, and a always enthusiastically, made it home or their way to caseer betterment (via the the branch of a bank or a stock and station agency, or the university department, for example), it has been a place where the stage of life shaped responses to the city's offerings.
 For students Palmerston North has presented a very particular experience, oney place to list", a stronger selling point to some than to others.
-A 2013 survey by international urban authority Charles Landry most how residents and outsiders "agreed with the easy lifestyle monitar, the convenience and that it is a good place to bring up as family", but it was also regarded by critics an a place that was condicated as the point of complications; Landry part international (vertice collect index, bearing a transitive control of the composition of the composition The tension between a desire for Palmerston North's continued growth DIO CITY AT THE CENTRE
+A 2013 survey by international urban authority Charles Landry most how residents and outsiders "agreed with the easy lifestyle monitar, the convenience and that it is a good place to bring up as family", but it was also regarded by critics an a place that was condicatable as the point of complicators, Landry part international Versilers collections, the price of complicators, Landry part international Versilers cited index, cheering that it was on the cusp of a number of that it was on the cusp of a number of important chiefs.
+The tension between a desire for Palmerston North's continued growth DIO CITY AT THE CENTRE